meagar/guard-coffeelint/README.md

 ## Usage

-1. Create and customize your config file:
+1. Create and customize your config file in the root of your project:

   ```
-  coffeelint --makeconfig > config/coffeelint.json
+  coffeelint --makeconfig > coffeelint.json
   ```

-  By default guard-coffeelint will look in `config/coffeelint.json`, but you can override the location with `:config_file` in your Guardfile.
+  By default guard-coffeelint will look in the root of your project for `coffeelint.json`, but you can override the location with `:config_file` in your Guardfile.

 2. Add Coffeelint to your Guardfile: